Notes on the Geography of Sudan: Khartoum

 A moment of humidity, as the tiles dry.

 Downstairs: a small lawn.
-The house itself is brick, and it has modernist aspirations.
+The house itself is brick, but it has modernist aspirations.

 A view from the roof.
 The watertanks are ubiquitous, testimony to the erratic piped-water supply.
 You need more than a tank, though: you also need a generator to run the pump, since the electricity supply is erratic and prone to powerful surges.
 Nights are therefore not as peaceful as you might expect, because the same generators run air conditioners.